EdDataScienceEES/tutorial-foodweb-data/index.md

 #### IV.
 Let the function tell us about how it goes

 Lastly, the function should give an output that _we_ can read.
-Let’s create one more object to contain everything we would like to know – how many species became isolated when the selected species, _Cordulegaster boltonii_, is removed?
+Let’s create one more object to contain everything we would like to know – how many species became disconnected when the selected species, _Cordulegaster boltonii_, is removed?

 The final chunk of the body would be:

 <p style="text-align: center;">
 <pre><code>
-# Return the number of trophic isolations and species names
+# Return the number of trophic disconnections and species names
 tibble(
     removed_species = unlist(target_species),  # Using list to keep species name(s) in a list format
-    isolated_species = unlist(isolated_species),  # Store isolated species names
+    disconnected_species = unlist(disconnected_species),  # Store disocnnected species names
-    trophic_isolations = length(isolated_species),
+    disconnections = length(disconnected_species),
     remaining_species = vcount(new_network)
 )
 </code></pre>
 </p>

--	A `tibble` data frame will be formed, showing **which species was removed, which species was isolated as a result, how many species went extinct, how many are left**.
+-	A `tibble` data frame will be formed, showing **which species was removed, which species was disconnected as a result, how many species went extinct, how many are left**.
 -	When we want to display the species name that originates from the igraph object (which is comprised of lists, as we discovered in , `unlist()`ensures each list is converted to a character vector.
 -	Both `length()` and `vcount()` returns the number of items, but `vcount()`is a function from the `igraph` package specialised for counting items in `igraph` objects.